auth0/docs/articles/policies/billing.md

 ## In our pricing, what is the difference between internal and external users?
 Are they different technically?

-An active user is a user that has authenticated with a username/password combination, a Passwordless connection, or any social provider in the last 30 days.
+An active user is a user that has authenticated with a username/password combination, a Passwordless connection, or any social provider in the last calendar month.

 Auth0 counts users on a per-tenant basis.
 That means that somebody who logs in to multiple applications still counts as one user as long as you've created all of the applications using a single tenant.